dizak/mothur_script_creator/README.md

 You can send results in the email notification with:

 ```
-mothulity.py /path/to/fastq/files -r sh --notify-email your.email@your.domain
+mothulity /path/to/fastq/files -r sh --notify-email your.email@your.domain
 ```

 As ```--notify-email``` depends on [headnode_notifier](https://github.com/dizak/headnode_notifier/), please check its repo for configuration instructions.